Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 <script async src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>
 <figcaption> Figure 9.
 The Work in Progress Leaflet Web Map </figcaption> <br>

-<p> This product is more useful than the first incarnation.
-The percentage of Bachelor's degree holders over 25 is now displayed as a choropleth map, and the pop ups describe the exact percentage of bacherlor's attainment in each state.
-There are a few more features that would bolster this product however.
-The web map could use a title with pop up data, legend, data source bubble, and fullscreen option.  </p> <br>
+<p> This product is now more useful than the initial version.
+The percentage of Bachelor's degree holders over 25 is displayed as a choropleth map, and the pop-ups provide the exact percentage of Bachelor's attainment in each state.
+However, there are a few more features that could further enhance the map's usability and presentation.
+The web map could use a title with pop-up data, legend, data attribution element, and fullscreen option.  </p> <br>

 <h3> Refining the Web Map for the Final Iteration </h3> <br>

-<p> Starting with a title, there are a few changes that can be implemented here.
-To start, a title would provide context to the user.
-Since the current pop up method is a little cumbersome (e.g. having to click every state to see data), the popups can be tied into the title by adding a mouse hover event listener.
-The margin of error for the educational attainment data can also be included the title. </p> <br>
+<p> Starting with a title, a few changes can be implemented here.
+To begin, context can be provided to the user through the addition of a title.
+Since the current pop-up method is somewhat cumbersome (e.g., requiring clicks on each state to see data), the pop-ups can be integrated into the title by adding a mouse hover event listener.
+The margin of error for the educational attainment data can also be included in the title. </p> <br>

-<p> First, since these are new customly defined elements, some css needs to be added in the style section. </p> <br>
+<p> First, since these are new, custom-defined elements, some CSS needs to be added to the style section. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 	// Some css for the title/pop up element we wish to create